10 Best Home Inspection Services in New York 2023

-The inspector is looking for any damage, wear and tear, incorrect installation, usage of poor or faulty materials.
+The inspector is looking for any damage, wear and tear, incorrect installation, and poor or faulty materials usage.

-The inspection will be a visual inspection, so the inspector will not be drilling holes anywhere in the unit or house.
+The inspection will be visual, so the inspector will not be drilling holes anywhere in the unit or house.

 They may bring instruments, such as heat or water detectors.

-They'll certainly bring a camera with them to document of every component, along with a checklist of items to inspect.
+They'll certainly bring a camera to document every component and a checklist of items to inspect.